mirrexagon/linux-embedded-reverse-engineering/router-netcomm-3g17wn/README.md

 ## Hardware notes
 - DC jack is 12V - from bottom of device and in user manual
+- There are pins for a serial port on the PCB with a header already soldered on.

 ## Links
 - Product page: https://support.netcommwireless.com/legacy-products/3G17WN

+## Disassembly
+1. Unscrew and take off the Wi-Fi antenna to get it out of the way.
+1. Rotate the stand on the bottom out and undo the two screws underneath.
+1. Pry the plastic shell apart by the seams on the back where the ports are, on each side of the port bank - there are clips there.